hacss/hacss/guides/config.md

 either case, custom configuration is applied on top of the default configuration, so it is possible and even preferable to export a partial configuration object reflecting only differences from the default configuration.

+## `rules`
+The `rules` object maps a rule name to the CSS required to support the rule.
+The value can be one of:
+1. A function that returns the string of CSS required to support the rule.
+The signature of this function would essentially reflect how the rule is used in your code.
+For example, `Tsh: (size, color) => "/* css code */"` would appear in markup something like `<h1 class="Tsh(2px,#666)">Hello</h1>`.
+   The [default rules](../config/rules.js) use some utility functions to simplify their implementation, but avoid being distracted: They are fundamentally just plain functions.
+2. A string that represents the CSS required to support the rule.
+You would, of course, use this when no parameters are required.
+3. An array containing a combination of the above.
+In this case, the value at index 0 should be a string (assuming no parameters are required) or `null`.
+   The remaining indexes should correspond to the arity of the rule as used in code.
+(For example, when evaluating a class `Tsh(2px,#666)`, Hacss would look for a function at index 2 of this array.)

+   ## `scopes`
+   The `scopes` object maps a scope name to a function used to construct the corresponding CSS block.
+Typically, this would be used for media queries.
+   A scope function is called with the corresponding block of CSS and returns a new block.
+See the [default scopes](../config/scopes.js) for examples.